pelithne/k8s/workshop.md

 ````
 kubectl get services
 ````
+Now you should be able to browse to your newly created Wordpress instance, by entering the public IP address into your browser.

 ### Cleaning up
 To keep things tidy in the cluster, delete the applications you just deployed with helm